 Culinary Arts and Hospitality Management prepares students for occupations and higher education programs of study related to the entire spectrum of careers in the hospitality industry.
 This course builds a foundation that prepares students to enter the Advanced Culinary Arts or Advanced Hospitality courses.
-Major topics include: introduction to the hospitality industry; food safety and personal hygiene; sanitation and safety; regulations, procedures, and emergencies; basic culinary skills; culinary math; and food preparation techniques and applications; principles of purchasing, storage, preparation, and service of food and food products; ; apply basic principles of sanitation and safety in order to maintain safe and healthy food service and hospitality operations.
+Major topics include: introduction to the hospitality industry; food safety and personal hygiene; sanitation and safety; regulations, procedures, and emergencies; basic culinary skills; culinary math; and food preparation techniques and applications; principles of purchasing, storage, preparation, and service of food and food products; ; apply basic principles of sanitation and safety in order to maintain safe and healthy food service and hospitality environments; use and maintain related tools and equipment; and apply management principles in food service or hospitality operations.
 Intensive laboratory experiences with commercial applications are a required component of this course of study.
 Student laboratory experiences may be either school-based or "on-the-job" or a combination of the two.
 Work-based experiences in the food industry are strongly encouraged.
 A standards-based plan guides the students' laboratory experiences.
 Students are monitored in their laboratory experiences by the Culinary Arts and Hospitality teacher.
 Articulation with postsecondary programs is encouraged